-- c.1) Any other day identified, by regulation, as a General Hholiday under provincial legislation. - d.1) When any of the Town recognized general holidays falls on a normal day(s) of rest for full time employees, the following regular work day(s) shall be deemed to be the statutory holiday. - is.-The exceptions of this policy shall be Remembrance Day and Truth and Reconciliation Day, which shall be observed strictly on the day on which they fall, with no allowance for the following work day off.
+- c.1) Any other day identified, by regulation, as a General Hholiday under provincial legislation. - d.1) When any of the Town-recognized general holidays falls on a normal day(s) of rest for full-time employees, the following regular work day(s) shall be deemed to be the statutory holiday. - i.- The exceptions of this policy shall be Remembrance Day and Truth and Reconciliation Day, which shall be observed strictly on the day on which they fall, with no allowance for the following work day off.
 Repealed XXX-2025 ii.
 Remembrance Day and the National Day for Truth & Reconciliation are days of commemoration and are meant to be observed on the day on which they fall.

 3. The Town of Canmore understands that our Eemployees may need time away from work for Religious or Spiritual Accommodation.
-When a religious holiday that is not an observed l\(\frac{1}{2}\)egislated or d\(\frac{1}{2}\)esignated General Holiday falls on an employee's regularly scheduled workday, the employee, using a personal vacation day, banked time in lieu, if available, or leave without pay, will be entitled to that day off to observe the religious holiday.
+When a religious holiday that is not an observed liegislated or diesignated General Holiday falls on an employee's regularly scheduled workday, the employee, using a personal vacation day, banked time in lieu, if available, or leave without pay, will be entitled to that day off to observe the religious holiday.

-- 4. It is the responsibility of the Chief Administrative Officer to determine Town business and operational closures as they relate to general holiday recognition. - 5.
-Repealed 176-2021 - $6. \quad \text{It is the responsibility of the Manager of Human Resources or designate to:} \\$ - a) Establish the procedures for general holiday eligibility and application; - b) Repealed 176-2021 - c) Ensure general holiday eligibility rules are compliant with the Alberta Employment Standards Code and Regulation.
+- 3.4.
+It is the responsibility of the Chief Administrative Officer to determine Town business and operational closures as they relate to general holiday recognition. - 4.5.
+Repealed 176-2021 - 5.6.
+It is the responsibility of the Manager of Human Resources or designate to: - a) Establish the procedures for general holiday eligibility and application; - b) Repealed 176-2021 - Ensure general holiday eligibility rules are compliant with the Alberta Employment Standards Code and Regulation.